dzackgarza/Notes/Class_Notes/2019/Algebra/Review/Notes_Groups.md

 For every prime $p$ dividing $\abs{G}$. there is an element (and thus a subgroup) of order $p$.

-> This is a partial converse to Lagrange's theorem.
+> This is a partial converse to Lagrange's theorem, and strengthened by Sylow's theorem.

 **Notation:**
 For a group $G$ acting on a set $X$,